 In this paradigm, an individual could not be the source of reliable publishable information.
 Whoever tried to deliver their personal opinion to a large audience immediately faced obstruction.
 So it’s not so much about differences in political views as about the resistance of the old media paradigm.

 Proponents of the “Bad Internet” theory often do not see the logical trap they fall into.
 Any example of a lie, suggestive or idiotic publications would be actually a good example of the well-functioning immune system.
 Every lie pointed out to be a lie means that the truth has been revealed.
-By saying that the Internet does nothing but lies these people deny to themselves the ability to recognize manipulations and false information.
-In fact they do recognize them, but believe that the others will unavoidably fail to.
-They say, it would be good to have the sources of information regulated by some proper sanction or status if not by censorship.
+By saying that the Internet does nothing but lies, these people deny their own ability to recognize manipulations and false information.
+In fact, they do recognize them, but believe that the others will unavoidably fail to.
+They say it would be good to have the sources of information regulated by some proper sanction or status if not by censorship.